 A straightforward breathing technique could save the lives of more women with cancer in the left breast, according to one of the largest studies of its kind conducted by GenesisCare.

 Spirometry-monitored Deep Inspiration Breath-Hold (DIBH) is a simple technique whereby a patient is required to take a deep breath to lift their chest cavity away from their heart while radiotherapy is delivered directly at their tumour.
 The technique reduces harmful radiation doses to vital organs and critical tissue and, because the heart is situated on the left side of the body, DIBH is particularly pertinent for women with left-sided breast cancer.
-Cancer survival rates are improving and people are living longer, which means cardiac deformities caused by radiation treatment are more of an issue than they were historically.
+Cancer survival rates are improving and people are living longer, which means cardiac deformities caused by radiation treatment are more of an issue than they were historical.

 To perform the technique, patients are required to hold their breath for several short periods whilst the radiotherapy is administered.
 One particular type of DIBH – spirometry-monitored DIBH – is believed to give more accurate results because it allows the patient to see how deeply they are holding their breath via a monitor, making the technique more reproducible.